Everything in life changes with time, and company logos are no exception.

-If you’re thinking of creating a company or a new logo, don’t be afraid to revisit the idea of updating it at any point.
+If you’re thinking of creating a new company logo, don’t be afraid to revisit the idea of updating it at any point.

 This includes brand messaging and the overall visual aesthetic appearance.

-Some examples of reasons businesses change their logo:
+Some examples of reasons why businesses change their logo:

 - To keep up with the times

 - To have technology- or social media-relevant branding